 Sophis has a double degree in Environmental Biology and Applied Geology, and is interested in the biology and distribution of non-photosynthesising corals.
 Through her PhD research Sophie established The Cold Water Coral Project Australia, and is passionately raising awareness for unexplored coral diversity. https://coldwatercoralprojectaus.com

-Other alumni include research assistants and associates who have worked with us over the years many during, or on completion, of their gradate studies including Man Lim Ho, Sophie Vuleta, Paige Sawyers, Charlotte Page, Shannon Eckhardt, Coulson Lantz, Francesco Ricci, Alexander Fordyce, Tess Moriarty, Stephanie Gardiner, Jamie Caldwell.
+Other alumni also include research assistants and associates who have worked with us over the years many during, or on completion, of their gradate studies including Man Lim Ho, Sophie Vuleta, Paige Sawyers, Charlotte Page, Shannon Eckhardt, Coulson Lantz, Francesco Ricci, Alexander Fordyce, Tess Moriarty, Stephanie Gardiner, Jamie Caldwell.